janarthanmano/bookarestaurant/README.md

 ### Fetch API data

+    php artisan get:menus

-*   **`php artisan get:menus`** run this command to fetch the data from the yhangry API endpoint and populate the database.
+Run this command to fetch the data from the yhangry API endpoint and populate the database.

 ### API Endpoints